A bill to amend title XVIII of the Social Security Act to provide coverage for custom fabricated breast prostheses following a mastectomy.

 Length: 5 pages

-This bill was introduced on November 29, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 26, 2019, in a previous session of Congress, but it did not receive a vote.

 Nov 29, 2018